 Leaving #BergenCounty?
-It’s true.
-New Jersey, whether it’s a change of jobs, costs of commuting or high real estate taxes that are only deductible to the $10,000 limit on a Federal Tax return, is losing its population to warmer and lower cost of living southern states.
-If you are thinking about a move and remaining in the Garden State or heading to another state, your home will have to pass an inspection by a certified pro.
-You can avoid surprises discovered on an inspector’s report by doing some of your own checks.
-Here’s a quick list of things to check:
+New Jersey, whether it’s a change of jobs, costs of commuting or high real estate taxes that are only deductible to the $10,000 limit on a Federal Tax return, is losing its population to warmer, lower cost of living southern states.
+If you’re thinking about a move and remaining in the Garden State or heading to another state, your home will have to pass an inspection by a certified pro.

 Check the Hot Water Heater